 1 – To provide adequate information to make a Building Control Application (this is the local authority department that approves the technical aspects of construction work).

 2 – To provide a comprehensive set of drawings and documentation to allow a number of builders/contractors to competitively tender for the project.
 This will allow the client to obtain the best price from the marketplace.
 The architect’s work at this stage can also save money, by taking as much guesswork as possible out of the contractor’s pricing system.
+Most clients find this to be a most informative process as it shows how well a builder can actually read and follow drawings and documentation, but also the pricing variations, which have been considerable in some cases – up to £200K on one particular project!

 - RIBA Workstage 5